 Stocked salmonids are an integral part of the Lake Michigan fish community and the sport fishery.
 Pacific salmon and various trout species have been stocked in Lake Michigan since the late 1960s.
 Approximately 12 million salmonid fingerlings were annually stocked lakewide during 1976-2012; the current stocking target calls for approximately 10.3 million salmon and trout.
 Chinook Salmon comprised the greatest portion of salmonids stocked in Lake Michigan until 2005, after which stocked Chinook Salmon and Lake Trout numbers were similar.
-Lake Trout, which are native to Lake Michigan, also are stocked to meet criteria set forth by A Fisheries Management Implementation Strategy for the Rehabilitation of Lake Trout in Lake Michigan and to achieve the Salmonine Objective of the Fish Community Objectives for Lake Michigan.
+However, in 2023 Chinook Salmon stocking was increased and has surpassed the number of Lake Trout stocked.
+Lake Trout, which are native to Lake Michigan, also are stocked to meet criteria set forth by A Stocking Strategy and Evaluation Objectives for the Rehabilitation of Lake Trout in Lake Michigan and to achieve the Salmonine Objective of the Fish Community Objectives for Lake Michigan.
 Salmonid stocking in Illinois waters (Table 1) constitutes approximately 8% of the salmonids stocked lakewide.